-In Connecticut, when there is no will, the court will determine who receives the intestate estate based on the laws of intestate succession.
-(It’s a scary thought.
-That’s why we made it easy to create a will.
-Get started with Policygenius.)
-Usually, the surviving spouse has the first claim.
+When there is no will, the court will determine who receives the decedent’s estate, now deemed intestate.
+(It's a scary thought.
+That's why we made it easy to get a will with Policygenius.)
+Usually, the surviving spouse has the first claim to the estate assets.

 This is how much a surviving spouse receives in a few different circumstances (§45a-437):